zitadel/zitadel/docs/docs/concepts/architecture.md

 ### Component HTTP Server

-The http server is responsible for serving the management GUI called **ZITADEL Console**, serving the static assets and as well rendering server side html (login, password-reset, verification, ...)
+The HTTP server is responsible for serving the management GUI called ZITADEL console, serving the static assets and as well rendering server side html (login, password-reset, verification, ...)

 ## Cluster Architecture